musictheory/NilScript/README.md

 OJ is a superset of the JavaScript language that adds Objective-C-style class definitions and method names.
 It also supports Objective-C features such as `@property` and both explicit and default `@synthesize`.

+*Note: oj is currently a work in progress and isn't functional yet*

 ## Why?